-Map 7 - Histon & Impington Community Centres and Settlement Boundary
+Map 7: Histon & Impington Community Centres and Settlement Boundary

-- 2.33.
-The Green Belt provides a buffer between the neighbouring villages of Cottenham, Oakington, Milton and Girton.
-There is a narrow strip of Green Belt between the City of Cambridge and Histon and Impington in the south but the openness here has been eroded by the A14 transport corridor. - 2.34.
+- 2.34.
 One of the clearest messages arising from the engagement with the community has been the strong support for the principle of keeping the settlement as a separate place with its own identity.
 The Green Belt is the national planning mechanism for retaining that separate identity from the surrounding villages. - 2.35.
 The five main purposes of the Green Belt, as provided by the NPPF have, in the main, been achieved: - To check the unrestricted sprawl of large built-up areas - To prevent neighbouring towns merging into one another - To assist in safeguarding the countryside from encroachment - To preserve the setting and special character of historic towns, and - To assist in urban regeneration by encouraging the recycling of derelict and other urban land. - 2.36.
 The NPPF makes clear that the Government attaches great importance to Green Belts and these should only be altered in exceptional circumstances as part of the review of a Local Plan. - 2.37.
 Neighbourhood Plans cannot allocate land for development that is within the Green Belt.
 This has created a challenge for the Neighbourhood Plan as land was sought to accommodate affordable housing, given the Green Belt runs quite tightly around the built-up area. - 2.38.
 However, the Local Plan proposes some release of Green Belt land including a release of a small parcel of land of 1.21 hectares just north of Impington Lane in the Neighbourhood Plan Area.
 This release of land will allow for 26 houses at this site. - 2.39.
 Proposed development for land in the Green Belt is covered by the NPPF and policies in the Local Plan. - 2.40.
-The exception site Policy H/11 (for land coming forward for development that is outside the village framework) in the Local Plan states that:
+The exception site Policy H/11 (for land coming forward for development that is outside the village framework) in the Local Plan states14 that: